bbkane/bbkane.github.io/_posts/2019-03-10-Favorite-Recipes.md

 - 1/3 cup chilled butter, cut into small pieces

 6. To prepare topping, in a small bowl, mix together brown sugar, flour, and nutmeg.
 Using a pastry blender or two knives, cut butter into brown sugar mixture until coarse crumbs form.
 Sprinkle apples evenly with topping.

+# Grandma Howe's Potica

+This is such an important and large recipe that I put it in [it's own blog post](https://www.bbkane.com/2018/07/10/Grandma-Howe's-Povitica-Recipe.html).